 What is Candida auris?

-Candida auris is fungal (yeast-like) pathogen within the Candida genus, which has caused healthcare-associated outbreaks of serious infections on several continents.
+Candida auris is a fungal (yeast-like) pathogen within the Candida genus, which has caused healthcare-associated outbreaks of serious infections on several continents.
 This pathogen can live on the skin, inside the human body (e.g. in the gut) or in the environment.
-C. auris causes serious infections such as bloodstream infections, meningitis, bone infections, burns/ wound infections and urinary tract infections.
-C. auris infections are difficult to treat because it is resistant to important antifungal medicines: Most C. auris isolates are resistant to fluconazole, an important first-line antifungal medicine.
-In some parts of the world, more than 40% of isolates can be resistant to two or more major classes of antifungals.
-Patients with C. auris infections are also at high risk of dying, with a reported in-hospital mortality of up to 70%.
+C. auris causes serious infections such as bloodstream infections, meningitis, bone infections, burns/wound infections and urinary tract infections.
+C. auris infections are difficult to treat because the fungus is resistant to important antifungal medicines.
+Most C. auris isolates are resistant to fluconazole, an important first-line antifungal medicine.
+In some parts of the world (but not South Africa at present), more than 40% of isolates can be resistant to two or more major classes of antifungals.
+Patients with invasive C. auris infections are also at high risk of dying, with a reported in-hospital mortality of approximately 40%.